thephpleague/csv/docs/9.0/converter/charset.md

 ### Usage with CSV objects

-If your CSV object supports PHP stream filters then you can use the `CharsetConverter` class as a PHP stream filter and use the library [stream filtering mechanism](/9.0/connections/filters/) instead.
+If your CSV object supports PHP stream filters then you can use the `CharsetConverter` class as a PHP stream filter using the library [stream filtering mechanism](/9.0/connections/filters/) instead.

 The `CharsetConverter::addTo` static method:

-- registers the `CharsetConverter` class under the following generic filtername `convert.league.csv.*` if it is not registered yet.
+- registers the `CharsetConverter` class under the generic filtername `convert.league.csv.*` if it is not registered yet;
-- configures the stream filter using the supplied parameters.
+- configures the stream filter using the supplied parameters;
 - adds the configured stream filter to the submitted CSV object;

 ```php